Photo ID and changes to voting in elections

 According to the government photo ID is required to improve the security of the voting process and reduce the risk of voter fraud.

-wide range of forms of photo ID will be accepted when voting at polling station.
+A wide range of forms of photo ID will be accepted when voting at polling stations.

 The following forms of photo ID can be accepted at polling stations:

 The name on your photo ID should be the same name you used to register to vote.
-You do not need to show photo ID that includes gender mark.
+You do not need to show a photo ID that includes a gender mark.

-If you have form of accepted photo ID which has expired or is out of date, you can still use it to vote at polling station if it is still good enough likeness for staff at the polling station to be able to identify you.
+If you have a form of accepted photo ID that has expired or is out of date, you can still use it to vote at the polling station if it is still a good enough likeness for staff at the polling station to identify you.

 Apply for Voter ID if you don't have an accepted form of voter ID

-If you want to vote at polling station but don't have an accepted form of photo ID, you should apply or Voter Authority Certificate - free photographic identification document specifically for the purposes of voting.
+If you want to vote at a polling station but don't have an accepted form of photo ID, you should apply for a Voter Authority Certificate - a free photographic identification document specifically for voting.

 The Electoral Commission recommend voters check first to see if they have another form of photographic identification that will be accepted in polling stations – voters who already have one of these forms of identification (which includes expired identification, as long as the voter is still recognisable from the photograph) will not need to apply for Voter Authority Certificate.